bitshares/docs.bitshares.org/source/integration/Overview.rst

  1. A customer requests 100 bitUSD from a gateway
  2. The gateway sends an invoice with bank account details
- 3. When the funds arrive at the gateway a percentag is taken as a fee and the rest is transfered as bitUSD directly into the BitShares wallet of the customer.
+ 3. When the funds arrive at the gateway a percentage is taken as a fee and the rest is transfered as bitUSD directly into the BitShares wallet of the customer.